SimerdeepSingh4/chess-newc/README.md

 The application uses a client-server architecture:

 -   **Server (`app.js`)**: A Node.js server using the Express framework.
 It handles HTTP requests, serves the web pages, and manages the real-time communication using Socket.IO.
-The server maintains the state of the chess game, validates moves, and broadcasts updates to all connected clients.
+The server can manage multiple game instances simultaneously.
+When two players are matched, a unique `gameId` is generated, and a new game instance is created.
+All subsequent communication for that game is routed through a dedicated Socket.IO room for that `gameId`.

 -   **Client (`chessGame.js`)**: The client-side JavaScript connects to the server using Socket.IO.
 It renders the chessboard, handles user input (piece movement), and updates the UI based on events received from the server.
+The client sends the `gameId` with each move to ensure it's processed in the context of the correct game.

 -   **Real-Time Communication**: Socket.IO is used for bidirectional communication between the client and the server.
-When a player makes a move, it is sent to the server.
-The server validates the move, updates the game state, and then broadcasts the new state to all clients (both players and spectators).
+When a player makes a move, it is sent to the server with the `gameId`.
+The server validates the move, updates the state of the specific game instance, and then broadcasts the new state to the clients in that game's room.

 ## 🛠️ Tech Stack